 - As it is a 2-in-1 shampoo and conditioner, it saves time, money and effort.

-This product is our clear winner, but it is also important to note the qualities of some of the other dog shampoos.
+This product is our clear winner and is one of the best we’ve seen to date, but it is also important to note the qualities of some of the other dog shampoos.

 A final dog shampoo that is worth mentioning is the Burt’s Bees for Dogs All-Natural Shampoo.
 Though this product wasn’t selected for its smell, it does effectively remove foul odor at a much lower price than its competitors on the market.